A Brother’s Name, A Sailor’s Sacrifice

 A Navy Career Forged at Sea

-A Chief aboard the USS Langley was one of maybe two men trusted with the ship’s most complex mechanical systems.
-As Chief Machinist’s Mate, Henry wasn’t just another sailor.
-He would have been the lead enlisted man in charge of Langley’s entire propulsion system.
-He oversaw the boilers, turbines, and auxiliary machinery that kept her moving through calm seas and combat zones alike.
+Henry stayed in the Navy and rose through the ranks, becoming a Chief Machinist Mat and Chief Petty Officer aboard the USS Langley in San Diego.
+This was no small feat.
+The Chief aboard the Langley would have been the lead enlisted man in charge of her whole propulsion system.
+He oversaw boilers, turbines, and auxiliary machinery that kept her moving in both calm seas and combat zones.

 The Langley and Her Place in the Asiatic Fleet